 Business-Specific Analytics & AI for Fashion Retailers

-The word “retail” gets used interchangeably as if all retailers are all the same.
+The word “retail” gets used interchangeably as if all retailers are the same.

-But let’s be honest, what do fast food restaurants, automotive, luxury fashion, and an online pharmacy have in common?
+But let’s be honest, what do fast food restaurants, automotive, luxury fashion, and online pharmacies have in common?

 Not that much.